isabella232/changing-colours-in-mixed-reality/README.md

 ### OSCsimpl

-We aren't including OSCsimpl itself, but our setup is included, so if you buy and install it, then you should be able to work with our integration.
+We aren't including OSCsimpl itself, but our setup is included, so if you buy and install it, then you should be able to work with our integration with some small adjustments.

+1. Import the OSCsimpl plugin into this repository project
+2. Uncomment the commented out chunk of code inside **OscSender.cs** and **OscReceiver.cs**
+3. Add the OSCin.cs script to the empty (and disabled) **OSCin** gameObject (it's nested inside the **OSC** gameObject)
+4. In the inspector in the OSCin script component fold out the "Mappings" area and click **Add**
+5. Name it "/biodata" and set the mapping to **int**
+6. Click the plus button at the bottom of the mapping and drag the parent gameObject **OSC** into the slot.
+7. In the function dropdown select OscReceiver.ReceiveInt

+Your Magic Leap is now configured to receive OSC data as integers on its local IP on port 7000 with the "/biodata" mapping.

 On the iPhone/Apple Watch side you'd want to first of all create an app that reads the heart rate.
 The Unity [Apple Watch Kit](https://assetstore.unity.com/packages/templates/systems/apple-watch-kit-88245) got us started really quick, though it comes with a price.
-Then on the iPhone side you integrate OSC as well and simply broadcast the raw heart rate values to the IP adress of the Magic Leap with the OSC adresss "/biodata".
+Then you integrate OSC here as well and simply broadcast the raw heart rate values to the IP adress of the Magic Leap with the OSC adresss "/biodata".

-If OSCsimpl is installed on the Magic Leap you should already be able to see the IP if you look at the ML controller while inside the ML experience.
+Check out the **OscSender.cs** script for a simple test example that sends random integers every second.
+If you don't have an extra iPhone and/or apple watch, you could run this script from your computer as well, just to see it working.

 ### Usage

-The Magic Leap will be waiting for data that's broadcasted to it's local IP (written on the controller) +  the OSC adress "/biodata".
-As soon as your iPhone app starts broadcasting the Magic Leap will start using the data.
-The heart rate is also displayed on the controller for debuggins sake.
+The Magic Leap will be waiting for data that's broadcasted to it's local IP.

+You can find the Magic Leaps IP if you enter the ML app and look at the controller.
+As soon as your iPhone app starts broadcasting to the "/biodata" mapping the Magic Leap will start using the data.
+The heart rate is also displayed on the controller for debuggings sake.

 ## Shaders